nathphoenix/LInux_Basics/commandas.md

 note you can change this "id_rsa" to your preferred name like "bloverse_gcp" or "nath_tb" then press enter twice so that you will not use password to login using the public key generated

-Next we send a public key to our cloud server ssh-copy-id nathphoenix@161.35.97.66 using gitbash only
+Next we send a public key to our cloud server on that bash terminal ssh-copy-id nathphoenix@161.35.97.66 using gitbash only

 Then launch your instance